 The Palestine and Israel in Context Internship program is ideal for anyone interested in community development, diplomacy and political science, and also for those looking to make a difference and who are open to new experiences.
 During their time in Hebron, interns will have the opportunity to reach out to many Palestinians, both local actors and community leaders.

-In addition, interns will have the opportunity to lead and design community outreach activities and educational programs.
-Finally, international interns’ experiences in Palestine will culminate in their giving a presentation that will explain what they have learned from their time in the West Bank.
-They will also of course be learning Arabic during their time here, while immersing themselves in Palestinian life and culture.
+In addition, interns can lead and design community outreach activities and educational programs.
+Finally, international interns’ experiences in Palestine will culminate in their presentation, which will explain what they have learned from their time in the West Bank.
+They will also, of course, be learning Arabic during their time here while immersing themselves in Palestinian life and culture.

 How To Apply

-If you are interested in participating in this program, please write to us at Info@ecpalestine.org.
-We should be able to respond to your initial enquiry within 1 – 2 business days.
+If you are interested in participating in this program, please email us at Info@ecpalestine.org.
+We should be able to respond to your initial inquiry within 1 business day.

 Find us online